benfred/py-spy/README.md

 Py-Spy is a sampling profiler for Python programs.
 It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way.
-Py-Spy is extremely low overhead: it is written in Rust for speed and doesn't run in the same process as the profiled Python program, nor does it interrupt the running program in any way.
+Py-Spy is extremely low overhead: it is written in Rust for speed and doesn't run in the same process as the profiled Python program.
 This means Py-Spy is safe to use against production Python code.

 Py-Spy works on Linux, OSX and Windows, and supports profiling all recent versions of the CPython interpreter (versions 2.3-2.7 and 3.3-3.7).